-Women and men residing in UNDP-targeted conflict-affected communities, on average, are less worried about common security issues (46.6 percent versus 67.5 percent in non-targeted areas), such as a lack of street lighting or the presence of stray dogs, through community-driven initiatives coordinated and funded by the UN Recovery and Peacebuilding Programme.
+Women and men residing in UNDP-targeted conflict-affected communities, on average, have become less worried about common security issues (46.6 percent versus 67.5 percent in non-targeted areas), such as a lack of street lighting or the presence of stray dogs, through community-driven initiatives coordinated and funded by the UN RPP.

 Over 300,000 residents of Donetsk and Luhansk oblasts have benefited from more than 160 local initiatives on community security, social cohesion, rule of law, and gender equality.
 Over 1,600 survivors of gender-based violence have received legal and psychological assistance.